-Firefighters and medical professionals have started to pilot Google Glass for several purposes.
+Firefighters and medical professionals have piloted Google Glass for several purposes.

-No better example of “just in time, just enough, and just for me” exists than that of firefighter Patrick Johnson.
+No better example of “just in time, just enough, and just for me” exists than firefighter Patrick Johnson.

 In this 88-second video, Johnson demonstrates how he uses Google Glass to: